 Trust me it is very simple when you are used to it, but is easier to demonstrate than to put into words.
-If you would like a thorough explanation for the Brunsviga 13RK, the first few pages of the manufacturer's instruction booklet are on separate pages, starting with addition.
+If you would like a thorough explanation for the Brunsviga 13RK, the first few pages of the manufacturer's instruction booklet are in large legible images.
+Just click the small images.

 The Brunsviga 13RK was capable of more than simple addition, subtraction, multiplication and division: it could also do square roots, percentages and currency conversions.
 The following are just two examples.

 When you realise that back in the 1950s few people could imagine electronic calculators, the advantages of mechanical calculating machines were considerable.
 Slide rules were quick to use but only really accurate to two or at best three significant figures, and the most common books of tables were accurate to four significant figures.
 In contract, mechanical calculators were accurate to as many figures as there were rotors.
 In the case of the Brunsviga 13RK, this meant that a calculation could be accurate to nine significant figures.

 On the negative side, though, calculations were time consuming.
 Remember that to multiply by nine, for example, the handle had to be turned nine times.
 Also as the machines contained a lot of metal and were precision-made, they were too expensive to buy in bulk.
 So one was not always to hand when needed because someone else was using it.
 Furthermore the machines were very heavy to move and were not exactly quiet in operation.

 To be fair, one quickly got used to the negative aspects of these mechanical calculating machines.
 What we didn't know, we didn't miss.
 Also, for someone of the same turn of mind as me, there was a fascination about them and an admiration for how they worked.